manaskarra/RagaXonic-DL/README.md

 # RagaXonic: AI-Powered Music Generation

 RagaXonic is a custom AI-based music generator that fuses Hindustani and Western musical traditions to produce unique polyphonic MIDI compositions.
-It leverages a 3-layered LSTM neural network to analyze, learn, and create music based on input MIDI datasets.
+It uses a 3-layered LSTM neural network to analyze, learn, and create music based on input MIDI datasets.

 ## Key Features
 - **Fusion of Hindustani and Western Music**: A unique approach to blending two musical traditions.